Get in touch

 The traditional PSTN and ISDN telephone networks are being turned off.
 In this guide we explain why it's happening, when the services will stop and what businesses should do to upgrade their systems.

 The Public Switched Telephone Network (PSTN) is a legacy analogue system using copper wires for communication.
-While it has been essential for five decades, it’s clear that, in 2025, PSTN is outdated.
+While it has been essential for five decades, it’s clear that in modern times, PSTN is outdated.
 The same can be said for Integrated Services Digital Network (ISDN), a 1986 upgrade that added features like improved voice and data transmission.
 With neither being able to meet modern demands, PSTN and ISDN are being replaced by digital IP technology.

 Following “the big switch off”, digital technology will pave the way with enhanced speed, flexibility, and functionality.

-2025 was the original date for the PSTN switch off.
-UK businesses and individuals, however, have seen BT extend this deadline from 2025 to 2027.
+BT extended its switch off timeline by an additional two years to allow all services to fully transition over to modern infrastructure, with a confirmed service stop date of 31st January 2027.
 The reason is to guarantee telecare users are fully supported during the transition.
 Telecare services – think emergency alarms and monitoring devices – often still rely on PSTN infrastructure.
 This delay supplies more time to adapt and upgrade to IP-based systems while protecting vulnerable users who depend on telecare solutions.

 The PSTN switch off dates being reviewed showcases BT’s commitment to providing a smooth switchover with minimal disruption.